zuozhenggh/learning-library/data-management-library/goldengate/golden-gate-classic/README.md

 There are 5 hands-on labs in this workshop.
 GoldenGate software for MySQL and Oracle are installed initial setup.
 After running Lab 1 – Setup GoldenGate , the rest of the labs can be run independently of each other, and in any order.

-Lab 1 –   Setup GoldenGate Classic
+Lab 4 –   Setup GoldenGate Classic

-Lab 2 –   MySQL -> Oracle
+Lab 5  –   MySQL -> Oracle

-Lab 3  –  Oracle -> MySQL
+Lab 6  –  Oracle -> MySQL

-Lab 4 –  Active - Active Replication
+Lab 7  –  Active - Active Replication

-Lab 5 –  GoldenGate Column Conversions
+Lab 8  –  GoldenGate Column Conversions

+Lab 9a -  GoldenGate PostgreSQL as a source

+Lab 9a -  GoldenGate PostgreSQL as a target